crosscon/crosscon_puf_authentication/README.md

 ## ZK-PUF

+The ZK-PUF example provided in the `LPC55S69_ZK-PUF.c` file demonstrates the complete functionality of ZK-PUF.
+To get started, locate the main function in this file within the source folder.
+This example showcases how to initialize parameters, enroll the device, authenticate using zero-knowledge proofs, and verify their authenticity.

-To run ZK-PUF, begin by opening the main function located in the source folder under `LPC55S69_ZK-PUF.c`.
-This file includes an example that demonstrates all the provided functionalities.
-Initially, the necessary parameters are set up using the `init_ECC` function.
-These include the elliptic curve group (for our example, SECP256R1), a secondary group generator, and a storage location for the commitment C, created during the commitment phase.
-Once initialization is complete, the device is enrolled using the `enroll_ECC` function.
-This function returns an integer indicating whether the enrollment was successful.
-Enrollment is generally a one-time process conducted in a secure setting, but for demonstration purposes, we provide all necessary functionality directly on the development board.
-After enrollment, the device is ready to use ZK-PUF for authentication by calling the `authenticate_ECC` function.
-This process writes the generated zero-knowledge proof into the designated *proof, result_v, and result_w* variables and returns an integer indicating the success of the proof generation.
-Finally, the proof is passed to the `verify_ECC` function to verify the authenticity of the proof.
-To modify the parameters used in this example, you can edit the constants in the `constant.h` file.
+Initialiy the setting up of the necessary parameters using the `init_ECC` function happens.
+This step initializes the elliptic curve group (using SECP256R1 in this example), a secondary group generator, and allocates storage space for the commitment C, which is generated during the commitment phase.
+Once the parameters are initialized, the device is enrolled by calling the `enroll_ECC` function.
+The function returns an integer indicating whether enrollment was successful.

+After enrollment, the device is ready for authentication.
+The `authenticate_ECC` function is used to generate a zero-knowledge proof, which is written into the proof, result_v, and result_w variables.
+The function returns an integer to indicate the success of proof generation.
+To verify the authenticity of the generated proof, it is then passed to the `verify_ECC` function.

+The key functions used in this process include `init_ECC` for initialization, `enroll_ECC` for enrollment, `authenticate_ECC` for proof generation, and `verify_ECC` for proof verification.
+By following these steps, you can run and customize the ZK-PUF example for your development board.

 ## PAVOC